Rockbox/rockbox/rbutil/jztool/README.md

 When running Zadig you must select the WinUSB driver; the other driver options will not work properly with `jztool`.
-You will have to select the correct USB device in Zadig -- the name and USB IDs of the M3K in USB boot mode are listed below.
+You will have to select the correct USB device in Zadig.
+All X1000-based players use the same USB ID while in USB boot mode, listed below.
 NOTE: the device name may show only as "X" and a hollow square in Zadig.
 The IDs will not change, so those are the most reliable way to confirm you have selected the correct device.

 ```
 Name:   Ingenic Semiconductor Co.,Ltd X1000